Moradi66/intro-to-android-workshop/Part-1/instructions.md

 Feel free to explore the folders to see what was automatically generated, and to familiarise yourself with the application components/structure.

-Feel free to explore the folders to see what was automatically generated, and to familiarise yourself with the application components/structure.

 When you are ready, let’s move on to [Part two](../Part-2/instructions.md).